 Her PhD was on the utilisation of Eye Movement Desensitisation and Reprocessing for the Treatment of PTSD and Depression.
+She recived a research excellence award from Rotary Health for her PhD.
 She is an accredited EMDRAA Trainer and Consultant.
 Given her research achievements, she has also been invited onto the EMDR International Association Council of Scholars.
 She was a cite co-ordinator for IREM: an international RCT on the study of PTSD treatments for adults with childhood trauma.
 Her research publications are listed here.

 Dr Sarah Schubert

 Sarah’s main research publictions are in the trauma field.
 She also has extensive clinical expereince in this area having worked in multidisciplinary teams in government, non-government, and private sectors.
 Sarah has recently contributed to the international ISTSS treatment guidelines for PTSD, is a member of the international EMDR Council of Scholars, and trains mental health professionals in the area of child, adolescent, and adult treatment for trauma.
 Because of her depth of knowledge in the field of trauma, Sarah is sought as a clinician, consultant, trainer, and speaker.
 Sarah is an accredited EMDR trainer and conducts all our advanced level EMDR trainings.
 Her research publications are listed here.